PROTECTIVE ORDERS IN TEXAS

 If someone you’ve filed a protective ordered against has violated the terms of that order, they will be punished with either jail time, a fine, or both.
 The maximum penalty is $4000 in fines and one year of jail time for a simple violation.
 However, if during the violation family violence or other crimes occur, the violation may carry jail time as well as any additional penalties other crimes committed bring.

-Contact Hill & Hill today about getting Protective Orders and keeping your family safe.
+Contact The Law Office of Brent Hill today about getting Protective Orders and keeping your family safe.